Three credits in either Canadian history or Native/Indigenous studies are strongly recommended.

 Evaluation

-To receive credit for HIST 368, you must successfully complete the two written assignments and the final exam, achieve a mark of at least 50 percent on the final examination, and obtain a course composite grade of at least D (50 percent).
+To receive credit for HIST 368, you must successfully complete the two written assignments and the final exam, achieve a mark of at least 50 percent on the final exam, and obtain a course composite grade of at least D (50 percent).
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University’s online Calendar.